-In connection with the proposed acquisition of Litton, Northrop Grumman will issue up to 13,000,000 shares of Common Stock and 3,500,000 shares of Preferred Stock in exchange for shares of Litton Industries, Inc. common stock.
-The shares will be issued pursuant to an Offer to Purchase or Exchange filed with the Securities and Exchange Commission on February 1, 2001 by NNG as a part of a Registration Statement on Form S-4 (SEC file number 333-54800).
-The Offer and Registration Statement can be obtained, without charge (a) by calling Georgeson Shareholder Communications Inc. at (800) 223-2064, (b) by writing or calling Northrop Grumman at: Investor Relations, Northrop Grumman Corporation, 1840 Century Park East, Los Angeles, California 90067, (310) 201-3423, or (c) from the Securities and Exchange Commission's website at WWW.sec.gov.
+In connection with the acquisition of Litton, Northrop Grumman has issued 13,000,000 shares of Common Stock and 3,500,000 shares of Preferred Stock in exchange for shares of Litton Industries, Inc. common stock.
+The shares were issued pursuant to an Offer to Purchase or Exchange filed with the Securities and Exchange Commission on February 1, 2001 by Northrop Grumman under its former name NNG, Inc. as a part of a Registration Statement on Form S-4 (SEC file number 333-54800) and amended March 5, 2001 and March 27, 2001.
+The Offer and Registration Statement, as amended, can be obtained, without charge (a) by calling Georgeson Shareholder Communications Inc. at (800) 223-2064, (b) by writing or calling Northrop Grumman at: Investor Relations, Northrop Grumman Corporation, 1840 Century Park East, Los Angeles, California 90067, (310) 201-3423, or (c) from the Securities and Exchange Commission's website at www.sec.gov.

-The Preferred Stock will be entitled to dividends at the rate of 9% annually, unless stockholders approve the issuance of common stock upon conversion of the preferred stock.
-If approved, the conversion price will be equal to 127% of the average closing price for Northrop Grumman's common stock for the five trading days ending two trading days prior to expiration of the Offer.
-If stockholder approval is obtained, the preferred stock dividend will be 7% annually and certain participating rights of holders of the preferred stock will be eliminated, as described below under "Liquidation," Redemption," and "Change in Control."
+The Preferred Stock will be entitled to dividends at the rate of 9% annually, unless stockholders approve the issuance of Common Stock upon conversion of the Preferred Stock.
+If approved, the conversion price will be \$109.75.
+If stockholder approval is obtained, the Preferred Stock dividend will be 7% annually and certain participating rights of holders of the Preferred Stock will be eliminated, as described below under "Liquidation," Redemption," and "Change in Control."

 The rules of the New York Stock Exchange generally require shareholder approval for the issuance of common stock (or securities convertible into common stock) in excess of 20% of the common stock outstanding.
-The total number of shares of Common Stock to be issued in the Litton acquisition will be slightly less than 20%, if the Preferred Stock is not convertible into common stock.
+The total number of shares of Common Stock issued in the Litton acquisition was slightly less than 20%, if the Preferred Stock is not convertible into Common Stock.
 However, this percentage would be exceeded if the Preferred Stock is convertible into Common Stock.
 Therefore, the Preferred Stock will not be convertible without the approval of stockholders.